Practice Good Dental Health

 Let’s begin by using a tongue scraper in the morning before brushing your teeth.
 Consider purchasing a stainless-steel tongue scraper (not plastic) as the metal ones are easier to clean and won’t chip.
 By using a tongue scraper, you help in removing harmful toxins and bacteria creating a healthier environment in your mouth.

 If you have bleeding gums, you may be brushing too hard or using a hard bristle brush.
-Bleeding gums can also be caused by improper flossing which you can review with a general dentistry specialist.
-Worst case scenario, bleeding gums can be a sign of gum disease so make sure to talk with a general dentistry professional.
+Bleeding gums can also be caused by improper flossing which you can review with your dentist.
+Worst case scenario, bleeding gums can be a sign of gum disease so make sure to talk with your dentist.

 In addition to brushing and flossing, consider oil pulling.
 Studies have shown that oil pulling decreases the development of plaque and plaque-induced gingivitis in the mouth.
 Coconut or sesame oil is swished around in the mouth for 10 to 20 minutes daily.
 Consider oil pulling while taking a shower to accomplish two tasks at once.
 Do not swallow and never spit the oils down the drain but into a waste basket.
 The oils distribute vitamins and lauric acid (anti-inflammatory and antimicrobial properties) while “pulling” bad bacteria from the mouth.